 After struggling through the Covid pandemic last season, I was hoping for a new bright season while working at the Sly Park Paddle Rentals located on the upper part of Lake Jenkinson at Sly Park Recreation Area in the Sierra foothills near Pollock Pines, California.
 For the past four summers, I had been there almost every weekend, renting out kayaks, canoes, and paddleboards to anyone who wanted to come out and paddle the lake.

 When teeming with water, the timber-lined lake is a boater's paradise.
 Divided by a narrow channel, Jenkinson Lake's larger rounded half is where you will find the swimming beach and campgrounds along with a good share of speedboats.
 While the upper half of the lake, being smaller and, narrower has more of a summer camp feel where canoes are still paddled with glee.
 Two babbling creeks, a scenic waterfall, and its icy pool only add to the lake's beauty and charm.
+When we started the season, the lake level was already as low as it was, back in September when we closed for the season.
+The Park Rangers told me it would only get lower as the summer continued.

 This year was also going to be different because we weren't the only showing town.
 There was a lot more to do.
 With no travel restrictions, people now were going to restaurants, movies, and ballgames.